The

 Q: What Is A Self Join In SQL Server?

-Self Join: Two copies of the same table will be joined in the SQL query.
-This means that each row in a table is joined with itself.
+In SQL Self Join, the SQL query will join two copies of the same table.
+That means that each row in a table is joined with itself.

 Q: What is a full outer join?

-A full outer join in SQL combines the results from the left and right outer join.
-In the final result set, only the records from both tables that match will be included.
+A full outer join in SQL combines the left and right outer join results.
+Only the records from both tables that match will be included in the final result set.
 If no matches are found, the results will be displayed as NULL.

 References: SQL Server Join Example, Joins-MSDN